Skip to main content

 • are produced in a sustainable manner that is environmentally friendly and meets the relevant social requirements, including workers' rights and the protection of health and safety.

-• Compliance with the principles of traceability and transparency
+• compliance with the principles of traceability and transparency

-• Continuous promotion of the optimisation of raw material usage, minimising consumption and waste and maximising efficiency
+• continuous promotion of the optimisation of raw material usage, minimising consumption and waste and maximising efficiency

-• The creation of products whose use is in keeping with the applicable sustainability standards
+• the creation of products whose use is in keeping with the applicable sustainability standards

-• The adoption of the best applicable technologies
+• the adoption of the best applicable technologies

 New range of products certified for sustainability